-Add a burst of color to your Thanksgiving dessert.
-These pound cake leaves are so pretty and they taste great too.
+Add a burst of color to your Thanksgiving dessert table.
+These mini fall leaf cakes are so pretty and they taste great too.

 Sometimes I come up with an idea that I really love and use it more than once.

-You know how much I love fall leaves, and I recently made some Easy Cheese Bread Leaves and Pumpkins using a Wilton silicone mold.
+You know how much I love fall leaves, and I recently made some Easy Cheese Bread Leaves and Pumpkins using a leaf and pumpkin silicone mold.

 ¼ cup (½ stick) butter, softened, plus more to grease molds